home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 - Configuration payload with derived device name:  `{"name": null, "device_class": "motion", "state_topic": "homeassistant/binary_sensor/garden/state", "unique_id": "motion01ad", "device": {"identifiers": ["01ad"], "name": "Garden" }}`
 - Retain: The -r switch is added to retain the configuration topic in the broker.
 Without this, the sensor will not be available after Home Assistant restarts.

 It is also a good idea to add a `unique_id` to allow changes to the entity and a `device` mapping so we can group all sensors of a device together.
 We can set "name" to `null` if we want to inherit the device name for the entity.
-If we set an entity name the `friendly_name` wil be a combination of the device and entity name.
-If "name" is left away and a `device_class` is set, the entity name part will be derived from the `device_class`.
+If we set an entity name, the `friendly_name` will be a combination of the device and entity name.
+If `name` is left away and a `device_class` is set, the entity name part will be derived from the `device_class`.

 - Example configuration payload with no name set and derived `device_class` name: `{"device_class": "motion", "state_topic": "homeassistant/binary_sensor/garden/state", "unique_id": "motion01ad", "device": {"identifiers": ["01ad"], "name": "Garden" }}`